calmh/mole/SECURITY.md

 authentication towards remote parties.
 This means it's possible to extract the keys from memory or subvert the code that uses them.
 It's an open source project, so the latter isn't even particularly difficult.

-[1] Unless there is an active session ticket and they can get the computer online on the same IP (from the mole server's point of view) it had before.
-In that situation convenience trumps security and we lose.

 Communication
 -------------